-The Blood and Marrow Transplant Program at Froedtert & the Medical College of Wisconsin is one of the oldest blood and marrow transplant programs in the United States, and our physicians are nationally and internationally known for their leadership in the field.
-Learn more about clinical trials and view a list of our current clinical trials.
+Our Blood and Marrow Transplant and Cellular Therapy Program is one of the oldest blood and marrow transplant programs in the United States, and our physicians are nationally and internationally known for their leadership in the field.

 Physicians in the program are active in research, continually searching for new and better treatments for patients with leukemia, lymphoma, myeloma and other blood cancers.
 Through pioneering research and clinical trials, we are focused on reducing complications that can occur after a blood or marrow transplant and are working to develop new strategies to reduce the risk of disease recurrence.

 Center for International Blood and Marrow Transplant Research

 Founded in 1972, the Center for International Blood and Marrow Transplant Research (CIBMTR), located within the Clinical Cancer Center, contains the world’s largest database of blood and marrow transplant outcomes.
 More than 400 centers report their transplant data to the center, which then collects, categorizes and analyzes the data on transplant patients for the duration of their lives.

 Information from the CIBMTR assists physicians in making better-informed treatment decisions, helps researchers zero in on ways to optimize treatments, and provides a way for patients to compare outcomes at different facilities.
 Medical College of Wisconsin hematologist/oncologist Mary Horowitz, MD, MS, serves as scientific director of the CIBMTR.